One-time Pad Encryption Model for Non-local Correlations: Discussions

 Apart from trivializing communication complexity, post-quantum nonlocal correlations are also known to exhibit some other exotic features.
-For instance, in the zero-error communication scenario where the aim is to transmit messages through this channel with no probability of confusion \cite{Shannon1956}, the assistance of quantum entanglement can improve the zero-error classical capacity of a noisy channel \cite{Cubitt2010,Alimuddin2023}.
-However, in assistance with entanglement, it is not possible to send a message without any confusion if the channel has no unassisted capacity, which otherwise will imply a violation of causality!
-Quite strikingly, there exist NS correlations that can yield positive zero-error capacity even for channels with no unassisted capacity \cite{Cubitt2011}.
+For instance, in the zero-error communication scenario where the aim is to transmit messages through this channel with no probability of confusion \cite{Shannon1956,Cubitt2010,Alimuddin2023}, there exist NS correlations that can yield positive zero-error capacity even for channels with no unassisted capacity \cite{Cubitt2011}.
 An OTP model explanation might provide a better understanding of this phenomenon.
-Another esoteric problem where we expect this model to provide insights into is nonlocality distillation \cite{Forster2009,Eftaxias2023,Naik2023}.
-Similar to the well-understood problem of entanglement distillation, the task of nonlocality distillation is to create a highly nonlocal box, starting from a number of weakly nonlocal boxes.
+Another esoteric problem where we expect this model to provide insights into is nonlocality distillation \cite{Forster2009,Eftaxias2023,Naik2023,Ghosh2024}.
 We believe that the existing literature on cryptography over noisy channels can provide insights into nonlocality distillation when one thinks of nonlocal quantum correlations as OTP-boxes with noisy encryption.
 Finally, we note that this connection between nonlocality and cryptography is not only limited to OTP encryption, and therefore, qualitatively different encryption schemes may also add to our understanding of nonlocality.